-100% Sauvignon Blanc from the Spring Valley Ranch in St. Helena.
+100% estate-grown Sauvignon Blanc from our Spring Valley Home Ranch Vineyard in St. Helena.

-Grapes were picked at an average of 22° Brix and held overnight in cold storage before pressing.
-Barrel fermentation with native yeast followed.
-The Sauvignon Blanc was aged for seven months in 35% new and 65% one- to two-year-old French oak puncheons before bottling in May, 2013.
-The coopers used to create this wine included Dargaud Jaegle, Billon, Damy, Ermitage and Demptos.
-The lees were stirred during and after fermentation for a rich mouth feel and subtle oak influence on the wine while preserving balanced acidity and elegance.
+After early morning picking, grapes were held overnight in cold storage before pressing to barrel for native yeast fermentation.
+2013 Sauvignon Blanc was aged for seven months in 35% new French oak puncheons and 65% one- to three-year-old French oak puncheons and barrels before bottling in May 2014.
+The coopers used included Dargaud Jaegle, Billon, Damy and Ermitage.
+The lees were stirred during and after fermentation for a silky, round mouthfeel and light oak influence while preserving focused acidity and finesse in the wine.